oapicf/pinterest-sdk/clients/rust/generated/docs/BoardsApi.md

 ## boards_slash_list

-> models::BoardsList200Response boards_slash_list(ad_account_id, bookmark, page_size, privacy)
+> models::BoardsList200Response boards_slash_list(ad_account_id, privacy, bookmark, page_size)
 List boards

 Get a list of the boards owned by the \"operation user_account\" + group boards where this account is a collaborator Optional: Business Access: Specify an ad_account_id to use the owner of that ad_account as the \"operation user_account\".
-Optional: Specify a privacy type (public, protected, or secret) to indicate which boards to return. - If no privacy is specified, all boards that can be returned (based on the scopes of the token and ad_account role if applicable) will be returned.
+Optional: Specify a privacy type (public, protected, or secret) to indicate which boards to return. * If no privacy is specified, all boards that can be returned (based on the scopes of the token and ad_account role if applicable) will be returned.

 ### Parameters